 Cropping is one of the easiest solutions to those unwanted objects in your photo.
 You don’t want to see my smelly running shoes or the fact that I haven’t cleaned up today 🙂

 I used the same photo and just cropped out the edges .

 The result: my eyes are drawn to my work and not the mess in the back ground.
 Plus it brings the squares to the front and center for attention.

 You only have to scroll Instagram to see props in full effect.
 Beautiful pieces of crochet enhanced by a prop or two.
-You don’t have to go out shopping for props look around your home, from a book to a plate of cookies or a kiddy toy to a few buttons can add charm to any photo.
+You don’t have to go out shopping for props look around your home, from a book to a plate of cookies or a baby toy or a few buttons, all can add charm to any photo.
 Even a few stitch markers.